nheinbaugh/gemp-lotr-ui/README.md

 * We gotta display cards
 * We gotta filter cards
-* I need to come up with the UI/UX for this, but using the same general patterns as MECCG deckbuilder was suggested
+* I need to come up with the UI/UX for this, but using the same general patterns as MECCG deckbuilder was suggested [] Allow sorting of the deck contents based on things like twilight cost, name etc [] determine the best pattern for zooming in on cards [] add a way to change the card scale size in the "card bank" or deck veiw

 ## Game History